Ian Fisher ― November 10, 2020 ― history

 Every city here is a census-designated place, a category created by the Census Bureau for localities that are not legally incorporated, which tend to be lesser-known than incorporated municipalities.
 Furthermore, all of them are suburbs in the Sun Belt, with a propensity towards smaller metro areas (Sacramento, Orlando).
 The Sun Belt is the fastest-growing region in the United States, and many of these cities were evidently founded too recently to have left much of an imprint on the popular imagination.

-Finally, here are the most surprisingly obscure cities with at least 200,000 inhabitants:
+Since most of the cities in Table 8 are fairly small, Table 9 lists the most surprisingly obscure cities with at least 200,000 inhabitants.

 |3||Chula Vista, CA||243,916||7.5%||22.3%|